-Wiz and his purple phobic pet cat Nifta were “chillin’ out maxin’ relaxin’ all cool” with their respective spouses and offspring when Zark makes an unwelcome return.
+Wiz and his purple phobic pet cat Nifta were “chillin’ out maxin’ relaxin’ all cool” with their respective spouses and offspring when all of a sudden Zark makes an unwelcome return.
 Up to no good, he starts making trouble in their neighbourhood, kidnapping the whole clan before they have chance to ship out to Bel Air.

 As the kid of Wiz (geddit?), it’s your duty to rescue your recently kidnapped Ma from Zark’s castle, Nifta from the – potentially Terry Pratchett’s Discworld-inspired – Turtle Jail and retrieve his eight kittens (making 9 lives in total) that have been scattered throughout the nooks and crannies of your island hangout.

 The footy’s on and Wizkid can’t afford a telly.
 Good old Rumbelows.

 “Quite simply one of the compulsory purchases for any self-respecting C64 owner!”

 ZZAP! sums up Wizball in their November ’89 review, awarding it a jaw- loosening 97%.

 Did I neglect to mention that your mother is actually the green space sarcophagus from the prequel?
 Somehow it’s true; you’re the progeny of a union between a wizard and a spherical spaceship Wizball widget.
 Imagine if your mates at school got wind of that!
 You’d never hear the end of it.
 It would be less embarrassing if your mother was a hamster and your father smelled of elderberries!